mvolkmann/MyUnixEnv/notes/EmmetNotes.md

 Emmet is an editor plugin for quickly entering HTML, XML, and CSS.
 It also supports many "actions" that operate on HTML and XML elements.
+The most commonly used action is to expand an abbreviation or snippet.

 Emmet was created by Sergey Chikuyonok.
 The original name was "Zen Coding".

-It is available for many editors including
+Emmet is available for many editors including
 Atom, Eclipse, Emacs, Sublime, Vim, Visual Studio (VS) Code, and WebStorm.
-However, some implementations do not support all the snippets and actions defined by Emmet.
+However, some implementations do not support all the defined snippets and actions.

 Emmet is not just a simple snippet manager.
 It parses entered text to extract meaning.